 - Fever, especially in more severe cases

 People with C-diff develop diarrhea during or shortly after starting antibiotics.
-However, 25-40% of people may not become symptomatic for as many as 10 weeks after completing antibiotic therapy.
+However, 25 to 40 percent of people may not become symptomatic for as many as 10 weeks after completing antibiotic therapy.

-A number of natural options for treating C-diff are available.
+A number of natural options for how to treat C-diff are also viable.
 In some cases, the use of natural therapies along with an antibiotic is the best option.
 Several human studies have shown that taking probiotic supplements is helpful for both treatment and prevention of C-diff infection and diarrhea.
 Probiotic supplements contain healthy colon bacteria, such as Lactobacillus acidophilus, Bifidobacterium bifidum, other strains of Lactobacilli, and a yeast named Saccharomyces boulardii.

 - In one of the trials that was analyzed, patients with C-diff randomly received either a combination treatment of the antibiotic vancomycin and the probiotic Saccharomyces boulardii (1 g/day for 4 weeks) or vancomycin and placebo.
-Patients treated with the probiotic were significantly less likely to experience a recurrence of C-diff compared with those treated with vancomycin and placebo (16.7% vs. 50% recurrence rate, respectively).
+Patients treated with the probiotic were significantly less likely to experience a recurrence of C-diff compared with those treated with vancomycin and placebo (16.7 percent vs. 50 percent recurrence rate, respectively).

-- In another study, hospitalized people being treated with antibiotics were randomly assigned to receive either one capsule of a probiotic supplement (containing L. acidophilus and B. bifidum) or placebo per day for 20 days.
-The number of people developing C-diff diarrhea was 60% lower in the probiotic group than in the placebo group.
+- In another study, hospitalized people being treated with antibiotics were randomly assigned to receive either one capsule of a probiotic supplement (containing L. acidophilus and B. bifidum) or a placebo per day for 20 days.
+The number of people developing C-diff diarrhea was 60 percent lower in the probiotic group than in the placebo group.

-Mona Morstein, ND, a professor at Southwest College of Naturopathic Medicine & Health Sciences and a naturopathic physician who specializes in gastrointestinal diseases has developed a 2-month natural treatment protocol for patients with recurrent C-diff.
+Mona Morstein, ND, a professor at Southwest College of Naturopathic Medicine & Health Sciences and a naturopathic physician who specializes in gastrointestinal diseases, has developed a two-month natural treatment protocol for patients with recurrent C-diff.

 - Probiotics.
 As discussed above, probiotics have been proven to be effective for prevention of antibiotic-associated diarrhea and to be useful with other antimicrobials for treatment of C. difficile disease.
 Dr. Morstein recommends a mixture of Lactobacillus, Bifidobacillus, and Saccharomyces boulardii (200 billion live bacteria a day).